Zorm-Industries/Artwork/README.md

-# Wallpapers
+# Artwork
-Wallpapers designed by Zorm Industries
+Wallpapers and Artwork designed by Zorm Industries